This post may contain affiliate links, view our disclosure policy.

 Rocky Mountain National Park spans over 265,000 acres of pristine wilderness making it one of the largest national parks in the United States.

-With over 4.5 million visitors every year, Rocky Mountain is also one of the most visited parks within the National Park System.
+With over 4.5 million annual visitors, Rocky Mountain is also one of the most visited parks within the National Park System.

 When visiting Rocky Mountain National Park with kids, it’s important to first stop at one of the park’s 4 visitor centers to get a park map, get an up-to-date weather update, and check on the park’s road conditions and possible closures.

-We love starting off our visit at the Beaver Meadows Visitor Center and then moving on from there.
+For instance, we start our visit at the Beaver Meadows Visitor Center and move on from there.

-As the largest visitor center in the park, it is open every single day from 9:00 AM -4:00 PM and offers a 20-minute introductory video that is totally worth watching.
+As the largest visitor center in the park, it is open every day from 9:00 AM -4:00 PM and offers a 20-minute introductory video worth watching.

 Rocky Mountain National Park Reservations